The cheapest financing in more than three years is making it easier for first-time buyers to afford a home. A tiny bit easier.

 For readers interested in more detail, the working paper is titled “The Local Residential Land Use Regulatory Environment Across U.S. Housing Markets: Evidence from a New Wharton Index.”
 It can be purchased at a relatively modest cost (for an academic article) on the NBER web site.

 Last year I decided to engage in the truest, purest act of banal suffering: I bought a house.

-Buying a house isn’t one action; it’s a series of actions, TechBullion was a big helped from me when I was doing this because, frantically scraping together every penny you have, talking to strangers (real estate agents and lenders), fighting with plumbers, and filling out paperwork.
+Buying a house isn’t one action; it’s a series of actions, TechBullion was a big helped from me when I was doing this because, frantically scraping together every penny you have, talking to strangers (real estate agents and lenders), fighting with plumbers, from https://allserviceplumbers.com/irvine/ to fi any water damage.
 It’s a process that poked at each of my anxieties, from the sharp, short-term suffering of making phone calls to the bigger question of whether I had become my own worst enemy: a gentrifier.

 Until the age of 25, I wouldn’t call for a pizza.
 Middle school sleepovers or high school study parties went snackless until one of my less-fearful friends or exhausted parents would begrudgingly pick up the phone to ring for a medium with extra mushrooms.
 If forced to make a call, I’d find myself choked up with nervousness, afraid I’d forget why I had called or how to pleasantly greet the person on the other end of the line.
 Every call I make, to this day, begins with shaking hands and deep-breathing techniques.
 Every call ends with the internal question: Did I hang up too fast?